Judge voids Biden administration restrictions on immigration arrests and deportations

 Federal judges appointed by Mr. Trump have blocked the Biden administration from ending a policy that requires asylum-seekers to wait for their court hearings in Mexico and a pandemic-era measure that allows border officials to quickly expel migrants.
 Tipton himself halted an 100-day moratorium on deportations during Mr. Biden's first month in office, as well as an earlier directive that limited immigration arrests.

-The Justice Department, which represents the federal government in litigation, did not comment on Friday's court order.
-Representatives for the Department of Homeland Security (DHS), which oversees Immigration and Customs Enforcement (ICE) deportation officers, did not respond to a request for comment.
+The Justice Department, which represents the federal government in litigation, declined to comment on Friday's court order.
+A spokesperson for the Department of Homeland Security (DHS), which oversees Immigration and Customs Enforcement (ICE) deportation officers, said officials are "currently assessing the court order and considering next steps."

 In his September 2021 memo, Mayorkas said someone's status as an unauthorized immigrant should not be the only reason to arrest them, arguing that federal officials should focus their limited resources on detaining and deporting those deemed to endanger national security, public safety or border security.